josxha/tgtg-alerts/README.md

 1. Ensure that the chat has been created by writing your bot a message.
 2. Contact [userinfobot](https://t.me/userinfobot) and start the chat.
-3. The Bot reply's with your user id.
+3. The Bot replies with your user id.

 ## Additional information